MisterBeardy/saintcalendar/docs/api_testing/missing_apis.md

 - `/api/milestones/count` - Count of milestones
 - `/api/milestones/recent` - Recent milestone achievements

-**Rationale**: Milestones are tracked achievements and would benefit from dedicated management and querying capabilities.
+**Rationale**: Milestone Data are tracked achievements and would benefit from dedicated management and querying capabilities.

 ### Comprehensive Sticker Management
 **Current Status**: Only `/api/stickers/pending` exists for approval workflow.